conor-timmis/Better-You/README.md

 ### Brief Competitor Analysis and Target Demographic

-When analysing competitors in the realm of online portfolio platforms for artists, several notable options come to mind:
+When analysing competitors in the realm of online portfolio platforms for Self Improvement, several notable options come to mind:

 -   Instagram is widely used by influencers and individuals in the self-improvement niche to share motivational content, personal growth stories, and wellness tips.
 However, its broad focus on various content types makes it less specialized for dedicated personal development journeys and lacks built-in tools to track progress or growth.
 -   Coach.me is a platform that combines personal goal-setting with community support.
 It offers coaching services and goal tracking to help users develop new habits.
 However, its interaction is more focused on coaching and less on community-building for like-minded individuals to share their journeys.